Responsible Staff Member

 The maximum grant is $25K annually.
 Funding is determined by the organization or collective’s size, scope, and performance in assessment.

 Organizations or collectives who receive Operate – Activate funding will also have access to one Arts Nova Scotia project grant, one professional development or development grant, and one commissioning grant per fiscal year (April 1 – March 31).
+These same limits apply to organizations that receive $25K or less in funding from The Department of Communities, Culture, Tourism and Heritage’s Operating Assistance to Cultural Organizations program.

 How often is funding awarded?